2011 Cricket World Cup Group B: West Indies vs Netherlands

 West Indian bowler Kemar Roach took a hat-trick with the final three balls of the game and became the first West Indian player to take a hat-trick in a World Cup match.

 England vs Ireland

 England batted first with Jonathan Trott making 92 from 92 balls.
-During his innings, Trott reached 1,000 runs in ODI cricket, from just 21 innings, equalling the record set by Vivian Richards and teammate Kevin Pietersen.
+During his innings, Trott reached 1,000 runs in ODI cricket, from just 21 innings, equalling the record set by Viv Richards and teammate Kevin Pietersen.
 England finished on 327/8 from their 50 overs.
 In reply, Ireland lost their captain, William Porterfield with the very first ball, and were struggling at 111/5.
 Kevin O'Brien then made 100 in just 50 balls, the fastest century in World Cup history.
-Ireland chased down the 327 set by England, winning by 3 wickets.
-It was the largest successful run chase in Cricket World Cup history.
+Ireland chased down the 327 set by England, winning by three wickets.
+It was the largest successful run chase in World Cup history, until Pakistan surpassed this in 2023.

 South Africa vs Netherlands

 AB de Villiers made his 11th ODI century, with 134 runs from 98 balls.
 His partnership of 221 runs with Hashim Amla is the highest ODI total in Mohali.